 - Okavango Outpost is also located in the African Plains but has a more extensive menu, including new additions (like artisan salads and grilled paninis) to some of the basic favorites (like the chicken strips).
 There’s both indoor and outdoor seating.

 - The Sheared Sheep is located in Walkabout Australia.
 It’s best for simple wraps and sandwiches, but you can grab a signature grilled sausage if that’s what you’re craving.
-There’s plenty of indoor seating and can fit a good amount of people.
+There’s plenty of indoor seating, and it can fit a good amount of people.

-- Mombasa Cooker, in Nairobi Village, has everything from pasta and burgers to their signature hand-battered chicken tenders and entree salads.
-They also have vegetarian, gluten-free, and kids’ meals.
+- Mombasa Cooker, in Nairobi Village, offers everything from pasta and burgers to its signature hand-battered chicken tenders and entree salads.
+It also offers vegetarian, gluten-free, and kids’ meals.
 It’s a good stop for groups and families with young children.
 There is overhead cover and a soothing nearby waterfall.

 - Mawazo Kitchen in the African Woods serves fast and fresh Mexican options like Baja-inspired tacos and asadas, along with burgers, kid’s meals, and gluten-free/vegetarian options.
-Covered outdoor seating.
-Located near Mawazo Jungle Gym.
+It has covered outdoor seating and is located near Mawazo Jungle Gym.

 - Thorntree Terrace is located in the Safari Base Camp and is the only restaurant that offers breakfast foods in addition to an Asian-inspired daytime menu.
 Covered outdoor seating.